JavaScript Advance Interview Questions & Answers

 }

-Closure is used to defining click handlers and writing callbacks.
+The closure is used to define click handlers and writing callbacks.

 Disadvantage of using closure is memory leak. how?